Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree and degree(s) of regularity

-The degree of regularity is the first degree where we have a linear combination of multiples of $f_1,\dots,f_r$ which produces a non-trivial cancellation of all of the highest degree components.
+The degree of regularity is the first degree where we have a linear combination of multiples of $f_1,\dots,f_r$ which produces a non-trivial cancellation of their top degree parts.
 For this reason, some authors refer to it as \emph{first fall degree}.